jiriklepl/ParCo2024-artifact/scripts/README.md

   Where `<implementation>` is either `noarr` or `baseline`, `<algorithm>` is the name of the algorithm, `<lines>` is the number of lines enclosed within SCOP regions after stripping any comments and applying clang-format, `<characters>` is then the number of characters, `<tokens>` is the number of single C/C++ tokens, and `<gzip-size>` is the preprocessed SCOP region compressed using gzip.

-  On the standard output, it outputs the summarized statistics (as shown in `code_overall.log` in the `PolybenchC-Noarr` directory), comparing the number of lines, characters, and tokens of the original Polybench/C benchmark and the Noarr implementation after the same preprocessing.
+  On the standard output, it outputs the summarized statistics (as shown in [code_overall.log](../results/code_overall.log) in the [results](../results) directory), comparing the number of lines, characters, and tokens of the original Polybench/C benchmark and the Noarr implementation after the same preprocessing.
 It also outputs the total size of the preprocessed SCOP regions compressed using gzip as single files and as a tar archive.

-  It also outputs files `noarr.cpp` and `c.cpp` that contain the concatenated SCOP regions of the respective implementations for inspection.
+  It also outputs files [noarr.cpp](../results/noarr.cpp) and [c.cpp](../results/c.cpp) that contain the concatenated SCOP regions of the respective implementations for inspection.

   The script then runs [cyclo-analyze.awk](cyclo-analyze.awk) on the extracted SCOP regions to calculate the McCabe cyclomatic complexity of the SCOP regions and outputs the metric.